Sense HAT Introduction

 flat_list = [item for sublist in matrix for item in sublist]

-And what is most important here, as we want our car to move forward by actually moving background backwards we have to reverse the matrix
+And what is most important here, as we want our car to move forward by actually moving the background backward we have to reverse the matrix

 .